reimagined/resolve/docs/tutorial.md

 Your application's write side currently does not perform any input validation.
 This results in the following flaws:

-- The aggregate allows you to create shopping lists and items without specifying the required fields in the payload.
+- The command handlers do not check whether or not all required fields are provided in a command's payload.
 - It is possible to create more then one shopping list with the same aggregate ID.
-- You can create items for a shopping list that does not exist.
+- You can create items in a shopping list that does not exist.

 You can overcome the first flaw by adding simple checks to each command handler: